madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 semantics are always defined with respect to a query.
 So what we really need is a program query pair.
 What we compute here is much stronger and also unnecessary.
-For example, if the queries we are interested in only involved the `advisor` relation, computing `academicAncestors` would be a waste of time.
+For example, if the queries we are interested in only involved the `adviser` relation, computing `academicAncestors` would be a waste of time.

 One way of dealing with this is to use a top-down evaluator which starts from the query and uses _resolution_ which is a proof technique.
 This allows only the